Ucodia/Blog-CustomReportingServices/README.md

 myReport.Body.ReportItems.Add(myTextBox);
 ```

 Note that whenever you call the [Body][8] property from the Report object, it will return the body of the first [ReportSection][9] of the current report.
 Also setting the name of your report items is really important.
-If you forget to do so, you won't be able to run your report and designers will not open it.
+If you forget to do so, you won't be able to run your report and Report Builder won't open it.

 ### Create a report from template

 So here we built a basic report that works and could run on SSRS.
-But as you have noticed something not really nice is that you have to set the layout manually and it is clearly not an optimized way of building custom reports.
-So what we will do is create a basic report that can be used as a template.
+But as you may have noticed we set the whole layout manually, so to streamline a little bit, what we will do instead is create a basic report that can be used as a template.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>